GTII’s earning release.

 Gross Margin: Trend & Peer

-GTII has been a metronome in GM%.
-Either 55% or 57% for the last five Qs.
-GM was stable at 55% QoQ.
+GM was stable at 57% QoQ and remains at a peak.
 No narrative is given in MDA on any QoQ.
-On CC they indicate the ramp of CPG has costs ahead of revenue (grow, harvest, cure, ship, sell).
 Given sales mix was very stable I cannot offer much narrative.

 Annualized Gross Margin per PPE + Goodwill+ Intangibles:

 This is my attempt to try and normalize those companies growing organically and those acquiring operations.
-I have added PPE + ROU + G/I and divided Annualized Gross Margin by that figure to determine who is being efficient with their long-term asset capital.
-This metric is subject to “burps” in Qs where acquisitions are onboarded mid to late quarter without gaining the full Q of operating results on the books.
+I have added PPE and G/I and divided Annualized Gross Margin by that figure to determine who is being efficient with their long-term asset capital.

 Gross Margin: USA Peer

-This peer group is led by the heavy leaning single state operator from “Fortress Florida” TRUL and then CWEB on non-THC side.
+This peer group is dominated by the more single state operators from “Fortress Florida” TRUL and LHS and CWEB on non-THC side.

-GTII is sandwiched between TER and Harvest in 4th place.
+GTII is sandwiched between AYR and TER in 5th place.

 Gross Margin: North American Peer